 Today take your homeward flight to the UK via Atlanta.

 You arrive home this morning after a really memorable tour.

 The price of this holiday is per person, based on two people sharing a twin room with single rooms available at the relevant supplement.
-Price includes scheduled return flights to Atlanta, all transfers and journey on Amtrak ‘City of New Orleans’ rail service from Memphis to New Orleans, domestic flight from Dallas Fort Worth to Atlanta, twelve nights’ accommodation on room only basis in three-star superior or four-star hotels, all tours as mentioned, all flight and accommodation taxes, hotel porterage of one item of luggage per person and the services of a Riviera Travel tour manager.
+Price includes scheduled return flights to Atlanta, all transfers and journey on Amtrak ‘City of New Orleans’ rail service from Memphis to New Orleans, domestic flight from Dallas Fort Worth to Atlanta, twelve nights’ accommodation on room only basis in three-star accommodation, all tours as mentioned, all flight and accommodation taxes, hotel porterage of one item of luggage per person and the services of a Riviera Travel tour manager.

 General Jackson Showboat, Nashville – from £79 per person

 The graceful showboats of the south have long been a colourful part of America's history, so what better way is there to experience Nashville than on the grand General Jackson Showboat?
 Admire stunning views of the city while 'rollin' down the river', and enjoy a delicious meal and toe-tapping entertainment in the two-storeyed Victorian Theatre on board.